 It follows that they are not subject to punishment or otherwise since they are not addressed with religious rulings in the first place.

-The same applies to fetuses that pass away before they are born, since the person cannot be addressed with anything until he or she comes to this life and meets certain qualifications.
+The same applies to unborn fetuses, since the person cannot be addressed with anything until he or she comes to this life and meets certain qualifications.

 Now, coming to the destiny of the children who are born after the soul has been blown into them and before they have reached the age of puberty, whether they passed away before birth or after birth, Islam assures that the destiny of such children is Paradise.